Avesta-FA/EventLog-CheatSheet/README.md

 Our main focus will be on the security channel because it's the most relevant.

 ## User/Account Activity
-There are various ways of logging in to a system.You can use the microsoft docs to learn about different [logon types](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types) that exist.
+There are various ways of logging in to a system.You can use the Microsoft docs to learn about different [logon types](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/reference-tools-logon-types) that exist.

 Before we start it is first vital that we explain the difference between Account logon and logon.
 Logon refers to local login activity that occurs on the local system hence the log will be generated on the local system.